 It seems you have two choices –

-to play it safe and wait until you’re earning enough from your writing to live on, in which case you’re just about ready to drop dead from the exhaustion of holding down two jobs
+In which case you’re just about ready to drop dead from the exhaustion of holding down two jobs.

 Chuck Wendig has an amusing but wise take on the subject in his blog post ‘How to be a full-time writer – 25 things you should know.’